 Within UK trauma systems, most vascular injury will be the result of blunt rather than penetrating mechanisms.
 However, delayed diagnosis of vascular compromise is more common following blunt injury.
 Amputation rates are lower after penetrating than blunt arterial injury.
 Rapid assessment and treatment is required to maximize limb salvage.

 Network referrals

-Time critical transfers to the Leeds Major Trauma Centre should follow your standard pathway.
-Stabilize, arrange immediate transfer ("Priority 1") and inform ED consultant at LGI
+Time critical transfers to the Leeds Major Trauma Centre should follow the standard pathway here Stabilize, arrange immediate transfer and inform ED consultant at LGI.